omar1Mayallo/Practical-Javascript/8- OOP/2- OOP Pillars/README.md

 **_So they are different concepts because `the goals of each of them are different`: Encapsulation ensures data privacy and controlled access, while Abstraction simplifies the interface and presents a clean and clear view of the object's behavior._**

-let's show examples to understand the Abstraction concept:
+let's show example to understand the Abstraction concept:

 When driving a car, we, as users, are only interested in performing actions like moving and braking.
 We don't need to know the intricate details of the engine's internal combustion process or how the oil brake system works.